Rights not rescue.

-Our centre is a safe-haven from the street and hub of activity.
-The house is much more than a place to shower or grab a bite to eat, it is a place where sex workers can meet and form a community—it is not just a house, it is a home.
+Our Drop-In is much more than a place to shower or grab a bite to eat, it is a place where sex workers can meet and form a community.
+Stepping Stone is much more than just an office — it’s a place to gather.

 Our trained staff provide advocacy through many avenues including, but not limited to, court support, housing support, building community relationships, and promoting harm reduction.